 All around the world, brides and grooms to-be are getting the finishing touches of their weddings finalised, whilst looking forward to spending time with their friends, families and most importantly, each other.
 Oh, and we can’t forget the ultimate honeymoons due to come afterwards, can we?

-My fiancee and I got engaged 3 months ago surrounded by the cold landscapes and snowy mountains of Iceland.
+Scott and I got engaged abroad 3 months ago surrounded by the cold landscapes and snowy mountains of Iceland.
 This of course means that I’m starting to think about ‘the big day’ and how ours should be spent.

 Enter my fellow travel bloggers with their ultimate in wedding inspiration – weddings from around the world.
 Some are more traditional than others, some have entered the world of elopements, whilst others have found themselves part of unexpected and different cultures and traditions!

 In this article, we’ve pieced together weddings from nearly every continent (we’re just missing Oceania and Antarctica).
-So if you’re looking for some wedding inspiration, then feel free to have a browse through the whole lot.
+So if you’re looking for some epic wedding ideas and inspiration, then feel free to have a browse through the whole lot.

 Or, if you’re after something more specific, here are some handy bookmarks to help you navigate this beast of a collaboration: